ga-wdi-boston/unix-cli/README.md

 > First Morty, lets have a very limited conversation about your business.
 I'm going to ask you questions and your going to, hopefully, provide me with small focused and succint answers.
 OK?

-> Marty what are the departments in your store?
+> Morty what are the departments in your store?

 >>"Lawn and Garden", Plumbing, Electrical, Tools and Hardware.*

-> Ok, lets first create a project that you Marty are going to work in and own.
+> Ok, lets first create a project that you Morty are going to work in and own.
 I'm out of here in about 25 minutes.

 ### Open up the terminal.